Kureishi/Camera_LLM_Inference/README.md

 - 🎬 Video recording and frame sampling
 - 🤖 End-to-end LLM chat (requires LM Studio with a vision model running)
 - 💾 Save/load chat sessions
+- 📱 Verify smartphone can be used as webcam

 ## ⏳ In Progress
 - [ ] Add date to Saved Chats